OsmanTolo/OsmanPortfolio/README.md

 # Personal Portfolio Page

-Built and Designed by Osman Dumbuya usig: HTML and CSS
+Built and Designed by Osman Dumbuya using: HTML and CSS

 ![Screenshot of the webpage](./images/OsmanPortfolio_.png)